 Average Weather in Charlotte Amalie U.S. Virgin Islands

-In Charlotte Amalie, the temperature typically varies from 73°F to 89°F over the course of the year, and is rarely below 71°F or above 92°F.
+The climate in Charlotte Amalie is hot, oppressive, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 73°F to 89°F and is rarely below 71°F or above 92°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Charlotte Amalie, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.